revona-jackson/revona-orchestration/portfolio/case-studies/well-in-the-desert/05-the-metadata-schema.md

+---
+title: The Metadata Schema
+parent: Well in the Desert
+nav_order: 5
+---

 The Metadata Schema

 The metadata schema behind Well in the Desert provides the structural taxonomy that allows individual micro-reflections to scale into a rich, searchable media archive.
 Designed from an integrated marketing perspective, this schema bridges human creative input with AI-driven categorization, enabling long-arc pattern recognition, automated asset tagging, and multi-platform campaign management.